Here at the Naked Chemist, we talk a lot about topical applications for the skin.

 Exercise and getting your diet right is also a major part of the bigger picture.

-But for the purpose of this article was going to take this one step further, and suggest you can drink your way to health, by adding herbal tea to your treatment plan.
+This article takes this one step further, suggesting you can drink your way to health, by adding herbal tea to your treatment plan.

 - green tea for vitamins

 - rooibos for antioxidants

 - blackberry for immunity

 The list is endless, and because they are inhaled as they are drunk, they work on both an emotional and physical level.

 We have put together the following herbal tea recipes that you may like to consider: